 - NATURAL DOG FOOD WITH GRASS FED LAMB: Crafted for dogs with food allergy, our Limited...

 This product is made of very limited ingredients, combining one protein with one option in terms of fruits and vegetables.
 This makes it ideal for dogs who are suffering from stomach issues or other allergies.
-Lamb is high in protein and filled with the fatty acids that any pet needs for maximum health.
+Lamb is high in protein and filled with the essential fatty acids that any pet needs for maximum health.
 It combines freeze dried raw ingredients with kibble to allow you the best of both worlds in terms of health, price, convenience, and taste.

 Pros and Cons